-During the Track Record Period and up to the Latest Practicable Date, we had distributed over 780 titles of media content.
-As at the Latest Practicable Date, we held licensing rights of 403 active titles of media content.
+During the Track Record Period and up to the Latest Practicable Date, we had distributed over 740 titles of media content.
+As at the Latest Practicable Date, we held licensing rights of 381 titles of media content.
 There exists a certain degree of uncertainty as to our future revenue and financial results, and our financial performance during the Track Record Period may not be indicative of our future financial performance.
-Furthermore, there is no assurance that our licensed media content referred to in "Business - Our business model - Our Media Content Distribution Business" in this document will be released on schedule or at all.
-There is also no assurance that we will distribute similar number of titles of media content in the future as in the Track Record Period.
-Any delay in the release of our licensed media content or any decrease in the number of titles of media content we distribute may materially and adversely affect our business performance, results of operations and financial condition.
+Furthermore, there is no assurance that our licensed media content referred to in "Business - Our Media Content Distribution Business" in this document will be released on schedule or at all.
+There is also no assurance that we will distribute similar number of titles of media content or any decrease in the number of titles of media content or any decrease in the number of titles of media content we distribute may materially and adversely affect our business performance, results of operations and financial condition.